KlestDedja/directionality/README.md

         out = block
 ```
 In practice, we added an extra case to the normalization options, namely *no* normalization.

+⚠️ If you skip this step, you can still run the script as long as the `block_norm` is one of the cases handled by `_hog_normalize_block`.

 You should be good to go!